This post may contain affiliate links. Please see my disclosure policy for details.

-One, is Mount Ijen which if you visit before sunrise spits out blue fire which sounds unbelievable and the other is coming face to face with an the active volcano Mount Bromo.
+One is Mount Ijen which if you visit before sunrise spits out blue fire which sounds unbelievable and the other is coming face to face with an active volcano Mount Bromo.

 How to organise a really cheap Mount Bromo tour in Java

-If you want the expensive way to find the Mount Bromo Viewpoint at sunrise like we did, you can organise tours from Yogyakarta and the surrounding areas.
+If you want the expensive way to find the Mount Bromo Viewpoint at sunrise as we did, you can organise tours from Yogyakarta and the surrounding areas.